-- Be Safe: Water events can present several possible safety hazards to occupants.
-The potential for slips and falls and electric shock are very real.
+- Be Safe: A water event can present a lot of potential safety hazards to residents.
+The potential for electric shock and slips and falls are very real.
 Also, items soaked with water can be very heavy.
-Only complete tasks that can be done so safely.
+Only complete tasks that can be done safely.

 - Water Source: It is important to shut off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Electrical: Turn off the power to affected rooms of the house.
-Do not operate your television or other electrical appliances while standing on wet carpets or floors.
+- Electrical: Turn off all power to affected rooms of the home.
+Never operate your television or other electrical appliances while you are standing on wet flooring.

-- Air Conditioning: Turn your air conditioner on to aid in drying in the summer or in humid areas of the country.
+- Air Conditioning: Turn your air conditioner on to aid in drying in summertime or in regions with more humidity.

-- Clothing/Fabrics: Relocate wet items to dry areas.
-Do not allow draperies to stay in contact with wet floors or carpeting.
+- Clothing/Fabrics: Relocate wet items to a dry place.
+Do not allow draperies to remain in contact with wet floors or carpeting.

-- Furniture: Move lighter pieces off of the carpeting.
-Place plastic bags or plastic wrap beneath the legs of bigger furniture.
-Wipe any extra water off of the furniture.
+- Furniture: Move lighter pieces off of the carpet.
+Place plastic wrap or plastic bags beneath the legs of large furniture.
+Wipe any excess water off of the furniture.

 Fire Damage Tips

 You’ve suffered a fire loss.
-While you are waiting for a member of the Paul Davis team to arrive, below are some helpful tips to help handle with the situation:
+While you are waiting for a member of the Paul Davis team to arrive, below are some helpful tips to help deal with the situation:

-- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the property completely safe.
+- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the property safe.
 Even after the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from water used to diffuse the fire, as well as cuts and scrapes from exposed, sharp edges are very real.
+The potential for slips and falls from the water used to put out the fire, as well as scrapes and cuts from exposed, sharp edges are very real.
 Only perform tasks that can be done completely safely.

-- Appliances/Electronics: Never use any stereo, TV or other electrical appliances until they have been inspected by a technician.
-If the electricity is turned off, empty your refrigerator/freezer completely and prop the doors open using a rolled towel.
+- Appliances/Electronics: Never use any TV, stereo or electronic appliances until they have been checked by a technician.
+If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open using a rolled towel.

-- Food Items: Do not consume any food exposed to smoke or canned products that have been subjected to excessive heat.
+- Food Items: Don’t eat any food exposed to smoke or canned products that have been exposed to excessive heat.

 - Furnace: Change the furnace or air conditioner filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Pets: Transfer all pets to a safe environment until your house has been restored and cleaned.
+- Pets: Transport all pets to a clean environment until your home has been completely restored and cleaned.